 Our safaris include DBB (dinner, bed & breakfast) on the nights we stay inside Kruger Park.

-Family Cottages - contain 2 or 3 bedrooms with double or twin beds to suit family groups & private shower/ toilet facilities.
-There is a kitchenette, a patio with furniture & a refrigerator.
+Family Cottages - contain 2 bedrooms with 2 or 3 separate beds plus private shower / toilet facilities.
+There is a kitchenette with furniture and a refrigerator.
 Mostly graded 3 stars.

 Furnished Safari Tents - these are permanent canvas tents built on a wooden platform.
 They have 2 beds with linen, towels, a cupboard, table, chairs, electric fan & a refrigerator.
 Communal ablution facilities are available nearby.
 These are less expensive than standard chalets & suitable for economy safaris.